On the trajectory of an individual chosen according to supercritical Gibbs measure in the branching random walk: Introduction

+We now recall that Chen \cite{Che14+} proved that the rescaled path followed by the individual reaching the minimal position at time $n$ converges toward a Brownian excursion.
+As the most recent common ancestor between local leaders is of order $1$, each of them can be considered as individual reaching the minimal position at time $n-O(1)$ of an independent branching random walk.
+Therefore, the trajectory of each local leader converges toward an independent Brownian excursion.
+The limiting normalized trajectories of all close relatives to a given local leader are the same as the one of the local leader, as they only split from the leader's trajectory in the last few steps, and the normalization will make this difference disappear --this is a reason why we consider uniformly continuous functions in our main theorem.

+Therefore, Theorem \ref{thm:main} becomes natural in sight of the following observation : sampling the limiting trajectory of a family at random in a decorated Poisson point process with intensity $Z_\infty e^x$ according to the Gibbs measure with parameter $\beta$ is the same thing as sampling it according to a Poisson-Dirichlet distribution with parameter $(\frac{1}{\beta},0)$ (this can be observed in \cite[Theorem~4.1]{Mal18}).

+The main steps of the proof of Theorem \ref{thm:main} follow loosely from the above heuristic.
+In sight of the many-to-one lemma, which states that additive moments of the branching random walk can be computed through random walk estimates, we first prove in Lemma~\ref{lem:rw} that the rescaled shape of a random walk conditioned to stay non-negative and end up at distance $O(\log n)$ of $0$ is asymptotically independent from the endpoint of that random path.
+If there were an unique family of individuals close to the minimal position at time $n$, this would allow us to decouple the choice of the individual using the supercritical Gibbs measure (which is concentrated on the individuals close to the minimal position) and the trajectory followed by the family (which converges toward a Brownian excursion).

+This decoupling can actually be achieved (in Proposition~\ref{tailprop}) by conditioning the minimal position $m_n$ to be small, say smaller than $\frac{3}{2} \log n - A$ for $A$ large enough.
+Indeed, in this event of small probability, only one local leader reaches this unusually small minimal position, hence only one family is charged by the Gibbs measure with high probability.
+Conditioning the minimal displacement to be small is similar to conditioning the random variable $W_{n,\beta}$ to be large, therefore the above observation allows an explicit computation of the tail of the Laplace transform of $\tilde{\mu}_{n,\beta}(F)$.

+The proof of Theorem~\ref{thm:main} finally follows from a standard branching argument.
+We cut the branching random walk at a large but finite generation $k$.
+Each subtree is then an independent branching random walk, and the ones that contribute to $W_{n,\beta}$ will typically be the ones with a small minimal position at time $n-k$.
+Therefore, using the estimate of the tail of the Laplace transform allows to give an expression of the Laplace transform.
+To conclude, it is then enough to compare this Laplace transform with the one of $\sum_{k \in \N} p_k F(\epsilon^{(k)})$.

-We introduce in Section \ref{sec:usefullemmas} a general method linking additive moments of the branching random walk with the law of a random walk.
-This method is applied in Section \ref{sec:taildecay} to obtain a tight estimate on the tail decay of $\tilde{\mu}_{n,\beta}(F)$.
-Finally the proofs of Theorem \ref{thm:main} and Corollary \ref{cor:interest} are given in Section \ref{sec:conclusion}.
+\paragraph*{Organization of the paper.} We introduce in Section~\ref{subsec:manytoone} the spinal decomposition and the many-to-one lemma.
+We obtain in Section~\ref{subsec:rw} some random walk estimates, including the asymptotic independence between the rescaled shape and the limiting position of random walk conditioned to make an excursion.
+We compute in Section~\ref{sec:taildecay} a tight estimate on the tail of the Laplace transform of $\tilde{\mu}_{n,\beta}(F)$.
+Finally the proofs of Theorem~\ref{thm:main} and Corollary~\ref{cor:interest} are given in Section~\ref{sec:conclusion}.